asravankumar/END2.0/session_3/Readme.md

 ### Data Generation
 The MNIST data is combined with the following approach to generate the complete training data for the problem.
-- For each image, a random number is generated, sum is calculated with the image label. the random number is converted to one-hot vector.
+- For each image, a random number is generated, sum is calculated with the image label.
+- The random number is converted to one-hot vector.
+- Hence, there are two inputs - image & one-hot vector of random number.
+- There are two outputs - the image label & other being the sum.

 ```
 # data set creation